 While the words “family fitness” can be dirty words to kids, getting your family moving without the resistance can be fun — especially when they don’t realize you’re sneaking in exercise!

-From finding fun exercises for children disguised in play, to breaking a sweat and exercising with your kids, discover six ways to trick your family into exercising.
+From finding fun exercises disguised as play to breaking a sweat and exercising with your kids, discover 10 ways to trick your family into exercising.

 Make fitness a family affair

 It’s easy to preach the importance of exercise to kids, but if you really want to see results, your best tactic is to lead by example.

 “The best way to get children motivated to exercise is twofold.
 First, make sure that you as a parent take time to exercise.
 Then, also set aside time to exercise together as a family,” suggests Abbie Davies of My First Yoga, LLC.
 “Children learn by example, and who better to learn from than their parents, whom they look up to so much?”

 You don’t have to ban screen time just to get your kids off their rumps.
 Games for preschoolers like Nickelodeon Fit (Nick Shop, $27) focus on exercises for kids.
 Or, try games like Just Dance 3 (Amazon, $20), which tracks your “just sweat” points for family fitness fun.